seeingnft/teia-/Getting-started-(WIP).md

 ## The Tezos Fountain ⛲
 ### Applying as an Artist
 Are you an artist who needs tez but can't get it?
-You can request a volunteer from the community to sponsor you in the #tezos-fountain channel on [the old hicetnunc discord Discord](https://discord.gg/EDrSbMzBeC).
+You can request a volunteer from the community to sponsor you in the #tezos-fountain channel on [the old hicetnunc Discord](https://discord.gg/EDrSbMzBeC).
+The Tezos Fountain will be moved to the Teia Discord server soon.

 Please fill out this google form:
 * https://forms.gle/9NnshQ92tjs4JPw46